-'Establishment' or 'Location this is a generic term which means the Children's Home/school/college.
-Devon School is a school.
+this is a comparint own which appears the Children's 'Establishment' or 'Location this is a generic term which means the Children's Home/school/college.
+Hartlepool School is a School.
 Individual means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Devon School we have young people attending and/or residing between the ages of 10-18.
-Service Head This is the senior person with overall responsibility for the school.
-At Devon School this is the Headteacher who is Mike Rees-Lee.
+At Hartlepool School we have Children and young people attending and/or residing between the ages of 10-18 Service Head This is the senior person with overall responsibility for the Hartlepool School.
+At Hartlepool School this is the Headteacher who is Paul Barnfather. dual registered locations need to include Service Head and Registered Manager if they are not the same person.
 Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Devon School this is Ofsted.
+At Hartlepool School this is Ofsted.
 Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
 SEN means Special Education Needs and is usually shortened to SEN.